gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 The first half of this function just maps our target names to identifiers Stripe expects.
 Once we have that, we can create a new Stripe Element.
 We then tell that new element to mount to our input `<div>` markup.
 Stimulus lets us access those with something like `this.numberTarget` -- this just does that dynamically for the `target` variable.
 Then we wire up a change handler.

-`handleChange` returns a function closed over `target` that adds the error from Stripe, like "invalid credit card number", to the DOM if there is one, and removes any previously added errors if there aren't any.
+`handleChange` returns a function closed over `target` that adds any errors from Stripe -- like "invalid credit card number" -- to the DOM, and removes any previously added errors if there aren't any.

-The last part of the controller is `handleSubmit`, which as we said runs when the form is submitted.
+The last part of the controller is `handleSubmit`, which, as we said, runs when the form is submitted.

 ```js
 handleSubmit(event) {